-2.4 Oachgouch spring, Lebanon
+2.4 Qachqouch spring, Lebanon

-Qachqouch spring (64 m asl) is located in the Nahr el-Kalb catchment and originates from a Jurassic karst aquifer.
-The recharge area is estimated to be about 56 km2 with altitudes ranging from 60 to over 1500 m asl (Doummar and Aoun, 2018; Dubois et al., 2020).
+Qachqouch spring (64 m a.s.l.) is located in the Nahr el-Kalb catchment and originates from a Jurassic karst aquifer.
+The recharge area is estimated to be about 56 km2 with altitudes ranging from 60 to over 1500 m a.s.l.
+(Doummar and Aoun, 2018; Dubois et al., 2020).
 The catchment is primarily exposed to a Mediterranean climate, with snow influence at higher altitudes (Dubois et al., 2020).
-The lithology mainly consists in Jurassic karstified limestone and dolomitic limestone (on the higher plateaus) changing to more massive micritic limestone in the lower part of the catchment.
-The Qachqouch system is characterised by a duality of flow in a low permeability matrix and a high permeability conduit system (Dubois, 2017).
+The lithology mainly consists of Jurassic karstified limestone and dolomitic limestone (on the higher plateaus), changing to more massive micritic limestone in the lower part of the catchment.
+The Qachqouch system is characterized by a duality of flow in a low-permeability matrix and a high-permeability conduit system (Dubois, 2017).
 Potential runoff inflows from higher altitudes and infiltrates downstream into the Jurassic karst aquifer.

 Precipitation and temperature data are from two meteorological stations.
-One is located in the catchment at 950 m asl.
-The other, with a heated rain gauge, is located 22 km north-east of the catchment at 1700 m asl (Doummar et al., 2018).
+One is located in the catchment at 950 m a.s.l.
+The other, with a heated rain gauge, is located 22 km north-east of the catchment at 1700 m a.s.l.
+(Doummar et al., 2018).
 Potential evapotranspiration is calculated using data from the 950 m station with the modified Penman-Monteith approach (Allen et al., 1998).

-155 2.5 Unica springs, Slovenia
+2.5 Unica springs, Slovenia

-Unica springs (450 m asl) are the outlets of a complex karst system with an estimated recharge area of about 820 km2.
+Unica springs (450 m a.s.l.) are the outlets of a complex karst system with an estimated recharge area of about 820 km2.
 The area is under a moderate continental climate and is strongly influenced by snow accumulation and melting.
-It is subdivided into three subcatchments, with a predominance of (i) allogenic infiltration from two subcatchments drained by sinking rivers flowing through a chain of karst poljes and a river valley, and (ii) autogenous infiltration through a karst plateau with highly karstified limestone (Gabrovšek et al., 2010; Kovačič, 2010; Petric, 2010).
-The poljes follow each other in a descending series at altitudes between 450 and 750 m asl and are connected in a common hydrological system.
-Characterised by a network of surface rivers and frequent flooding, this induces a very particular response at the Unica springs with very high hydrological variability (by several orders of magnitude), as well as delayed and prolonged high-flow values (Mayaud et al., 2019).
-Low-flow periods are sustained by flows from the karstified limestone aquifer, which reaches heights up to 1800 m asl and has significant groundwater storage (Ravbar et al., 2012).
+It is sub-divided into three sub-catchments, with a predominance of (i) allogenic infiltration from two sub-catchments drained by sinking rivers flowing through a chain of karst polies and a river valley and (ii) autogenous infiltration through a karst plateau with highly karstified limestone (Gabrovšek et al., 2010; Kovačič, 2010; Petric, 2010).
+The poljes follow each other in a descending series at altitudes between 450 and 750 m a.s.l. and are connected in a common hydrological system.
+Characterized by a network of surface rivers and frequent flooding, this induces a very particular response at the Unica springs with very high hydrological variability (by several orders of magnitude) and delayed and prolonged high-flow values (Mayaud et al., 2019).
+Low-flow periods are sustained by flows from the karstified limestone aquifer, which reaches heights up to 1800 m a.s.l. and has significant groundwater storage (Ravbar et al., 2012).
 Part of the discharge is lost due to an underground bifurcation (Kogovšek et al., 1999).
-When the discharge exceeds about 60 m3 s-1 and remains high for a few days, a polje downstream of the springs becomes flooded.
-When the discharge reaches about 80 m3 s-1, the flooding reaches the monitoring station, influencing the measurement.
+When the discharge exceeds about $60 \,\mathrm{m}^3 \,\mathrm{s}^{-1}$ and remains high for a few days, a polie downstream of the springs becomes flooded.
+When the discharge reaches about $80 \,\mathrm{m}^3 \,\mathrm{s}^{-1}$, the flooding reaches the monitoring station, influencing the measurement.
 The water from the lake is drained by several ponors downstream of the monitoring station, but their absorption capacity is much lower than the discharges of the springs.

-170 Precipitation, snow cover height, and height of new snow data were obtained from two meteorological stations located on the catchment.
+Precipitation, snow cover height and height of new snow data were obtained from two meteorological stations located in the catchment.
 Temperature and relative humidity data are from Postojna meteorological station only.
 Potential evapotranspiration is calculated using data from the Postojna station with the modified Penman-Monteith approach (Allen et al., 1998).